 Keep in mind that vacating a judgement does not mean the lawsuit was dismissed or cancelled.
 What it means is that you want the judge to disregard the judgement because you were not able to contest it in court.
 You are basically requesting the judge for a “do-over” but you have to present a valid excuse on why you should be granted another trial.

-After a judgement is vacated, you have to attend the new trial and present your defenses or arguments against the complaint.
-There are several defenses that you could use like identity theft if the debt is not yours, an inaccurate debt amount if you believe that the amount is wrong, or you can also argue that the debt is old (statute of limitations).
-If you are able to prove that the complaint is not valid, then the new judgement could be in your favor.
+After a judgement is vacated, you have to attend the new trial and present your defences or arguments against the complaint.
+There are several defences that you could use like identity theft if the debt is not yours, an inaccurate debt amount if you believe that the amount is wrong, or you can also argue that the debt is old (statute of limitations).
+If you are able to prove that the complaint is not valid, then the new judgement could be in your favour.

-If you believe that the creditor has a strong evidence against you, you can also settle the lawsuit at this point.
-This is your opportunity to negotiate a lower payment amount because when you contest the case, it is much more likely that the settlement will be favorable to you.
+If you believe that the creditor has strong evidence against you, you can also settle the lawsuit at this point.
+This is your opportunity to negotiate a lower payment amount because when you contest the case, it is much more likely that the settlement will be favourable to you.